-Launch Guide Preview
+Launch Guide preview

 Launch Guide Preview from the Guide Details page with the Preview button next to Manage in App.

-Use Guide Preview
+Use Guide preview

-The action bar in Guide Preview shows the activation criteria for the guide including activation settings and targets.
+The action bar in Guide Preview shows the activation criteria for the guide, including activation settings and targets.
 If the target element is visible, the target element rule is green.
 If it is not visible, it's red.
 If you're currently on the target page, the page target is green.
 If you're not on the target page, it's red.

-Navigate in your app until the target element and target page rules are green and activate your guide as expected.
+Navigate in your app until the target element and target page rules are green, and activate your guide as expected.
 Use your app and navigate through guide steps to preview each step in a multi-step guide.
 If your guide isn't functioning as expected, return to the designer and troubleshoot your targets, actions, and any other settings that influence guide behavior to get your desired guide experience.

 Restart the preview as needed.
 Return to the designer to edit the guide or exit the Visual Design Studio.

-Automatic activation displays the guide as soon as all of the conditions for displaying that guide are met.
+Automatic activation displays the guide as soon as all the conditions for displaying that guide are met.
 All requirements for activation must be fulfilled for the guide to display.

-An automatic guide displays until it is dismissed by the user, either via the ‘X’ close button in the upper-right corner or a button with the dismiss action in the guide, or the Esc key when using keyboard navigation.
+An automatic guide displays until it is dismissed by the user, either via the ‘X’ close button in the upper-right corner or a button with the Dismiss action in the guide, or the Esc key when using keyboard navigation.
 Expect your users to see a guide set to automatic activation multiple times until they dismiss it.
-Automatic guides can be reactivated automatically after they are dismissed them using repeat guide display.
+Automatic guides can be reactivated automatically after they are dismissed using repeat guide display.

 If activation is set to automatic with another activation method, automatic activation takes priority.
 The guide is still available using other activations if frequency settings for the other activations allow the guide to be viewed more than once.